calvopelado2989/Coffee-App/README.md

 - Extract a `Coffee` / `Order` class to model the data better.
 - Add unit tests to verify price calculations.

----

-## 📄 License

-This project is for **educational purposes**.
-You are free to modify, improve and use the code in your own projects.

----

-Made with ☕, Java, and Swing.
+Made with, Java, and Swing.